arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 #### Using Arduino IDE
 <br></br>

-For Portenta H7 or C33, following examples can be used to test UART communication.
+For Portenta H7 or C33, the following examples can be used to test UART communication.
 For a proper UART communication, the baud rate (bits per second) must be set within the `setup()` function.

 ```arduino
 // Start UART communication at 9600 baud